 Nonetheless, believers have to be aware of the fact that the devil is able to counterfeit nearly every gift of the Holy Spirit and miracle of Jesus, just as Pharaoh’s magicians were able to imitate nearly every sign of Moses.
 We should seriously question situations where angels and other apparitions and/or voices constantly guide believers in unimportant, everyday matters, such as what color shoes to wear, and so on.
 And we must be extremely skeptical about any gift which manifests itself through guiding angels, moving dots, or any other apparition, allowing the person to ‘see’ into the spiritual world on a regular basis.

-We should always test the spirits to see whether they are of God.
+We must always test the spirits to see whether they are of God, (1 Ths.
+5:21; 1 Jn.
+4:1-4.)
 And we should always allow the conviction of the Holy Spirit, through the contextual truth of Scripture, to ‘be the lamp for our foot’ in the unknown darkness of the spiritual world.

-Fairies, Orbs and Color Angels; are all these from God?
+Fairies, Orbs and Color Angels; are all these spirits from God?